 Nassau County Traffic & Parking Violations Agency

-The Nassau County Traffic and Parking Violations Agency (TPVA) will reopen to the public for scheduled court dates or scheduled appointments on Monday October 5, 2020 at 9:00 am.
+The Nassau County Traffic and Parking Violations Agency (TPVA) is now open to the public for scheduled court dates or scheduled appointments.

 •All visitors must complete a health screening prior to entry to the building, available for download HERE.